 For several reasons, I felt that we had time on our side and there was no need to panic.

-a) No journalist would run a story containing potentially libellous allegations without further investigation, without talking to the subject first and without clearing it with their legal teams, who would certainly insist that they stand the allegations up before publication.
+a) No journalist would run a story containing potentially libellous allegations without further investigation, without talking to the subject first and without clearing it with their legal teams.
+The latter would certainly insist any allegations be stood up before publication.

-So they were never going to see themselves splashed all over the newspapers without the opportunity to set the record straight – and with no right to respond.
+So the company was never going to see themselves splashed all over the newspapers without the opportunity to set the record straight – and with no right to respond.

 b) The fact there were no contact details would make a journalist very suspicious.
-The sender had closed down the email address after sending it, so there was no way to trace them.
-If a journalist receives such an email, the first thing person they do is talk to the source – apart from anything else, they want to know if they hav an axe to grind.
+The sender had closed down the email address after sending it, so there was no way to trace him or her.
+If a journalist receives such an email, the first thing they do is talk to the source.
+Apart from anything else, they want to know if they have an axe to grind.
 With no contact details, that was not possible.

 c) The email was three pages long, and contained a huge number of allegations.
 The tone was pretty hysterical and often muddled and the issues raised were extremely complex.

-There was so much content, and so many allegations that no journalist was going to be able to follow up the story and stand it up over the weekend, so the company had time to work out a more detailed response, trace the source, take legal advice, contact their clients, and obtain the support of other stakeholders.
+With so much content, and so many allegations, no journalist was going to be able to follow up the story and stand it up over the weekend.
+This gave the company time to work out a more detailed response, trace the source, take legal advice, contact their clients, and obtain the support of other stakeholders.

 That said – the company needed to be on guard for the next couple of weeks.
-After all you never know what else a journalist is working on, so they may bookmark a juicy looking story for further investigation when they had more time.
+After all you never know what else a journalist is working on.
+They may bookmark a juicy-looking story for further investigation when they had more time.

-In addition, it was important that if there was any truth in any of the allegations within the email, they be totally transparent about this.
+In addition, it was important to be completely transparent if there was any truth in any of the allegations within the email.
 It would be extremely damaging if they were found to be lying or covering something up.

 I produced a line by line list of the allegations and asked the company to provide the proof needed to refute each one – plus an explanation of where they may have originated.

 This was as much an exercise to focus the mind and prepare responses as anything.
-It would also help them to flag up any areas of concern where the allegations may actually be pointing towards a truth.
+It also helped to flag up any areas of concern where the allegations may actually be pointing towards a truth.

-I also produced a list of the questions that might be asked by a journalist investigating the story, and asked them to think of how they would respond to each one.
+Next I produced a list of the questions that might be asked by a journalist investigating the story, and asked them to think of how they would respond to each one.

 Whether or not they agreed to any interviews should be decided on a case by case basis because if someone was probing the statement and asking specific questions about the allegations, they may need to give further explanation.